AppWebSE/AppWeb.TelegramBotClient/README.md

 * Add tests

 ## Coommand line tool for controling and test your bot
-The provided project TelegramBotApiCMD provides you with tooling using the TelegramBotApiClient, using this you can tast and configure your bot.
+The provided project TelegramBotApiCMD provides you with tooling using the TelegramBotApiClient, using this you can test and configure your bot.

 **Available commands:**
 * `exit` to exit application